scbwn/Finetuning-Bert-for-Text-Classification/README.md

-# LLM Fine-Tuning for Text Classification
+# LLM Fine-Tuning for Text Classification and Sentiment Analysis

 ## Project Overview

-This repository contains a TensorFlow implementation of fine-tuning the pre-trained BERT (Bidirectional Encoder Representations from Transformers) Large Language Model (LLM) on the AG News dataset for text classification.
+This repository contains a TensorFlow implementation of fine-tuning the pre-trained BERT (Bidirectional Encoder Representations from Transformers) Large Language Model (LLM) on the AG News dataset for text classification and on SST-2 (Stanford Sentiment Treebank) dataset for sentiment analysis.

 ## Dataset

 - AG News Dataset: A benchmark dataset for text classification, consisting of 120,000 news articles categorized into 4 classes (World, Sports, Business, and Sci/Tech)
+- Sentiment analysis on SST-2 dataset (binary classification: positive/negative)

 ## Implementation